acumartini/neuralnet/README.md

 </li>
 <li>Break main() and minimize() methods into separate files to isolate NN class functionality.
   <ul>
-	  <li>COMPLETE: main() will become a generic process() method that is called from the command line with flexible argument passing via getopt.</li>
+	  <li>IN PROGRESS: main() will become a generic process() method that is called from the command line with flexible argument passing via getopt.</li>
 	  <li>COMPLETE: minimize() will take arguments that specify a method of optimization</li>
   </ul>
 </li>
 <li>Explore the LLVM interface through numba to increase speed.
-	<ul><li>ON HOLD: An in depth look into performance improvements for vectorized implemtation of numpy code
+	<ul><li>ON HOLD: An in depth look into performance improvements for vectorized implementation of numpy code
 	using numba show that while small speed increases may be possible, large increases are only possible if you are able to avoid bottleneck array splitting procedures.
 This would require a large code rewrite that may not not be very rewarding as most of the computation time is spent in np.dot operations that are already highly